samarabbas/temporal-documentation-legacy/docs/06_javaclient/06_implementing_activities.md

 ## Activity Heart Beating

 Some activities are long running.
 To react to a crash quickly, use a heartbeat mechanism.
-The `Activity.heartbeat` function lets the Cadence service know that the activity is still alive.
+The `Activity.heartbeat` function lets the Temporal service know that the activity is still alive.
 You can piggyback `details` on an activity heartbeat.
 If an activity times out, the last value of `details` is included in the `ActivityTimeoutException` delivered to a workflow.
 Then the workflow can pass the details to the next activity invocation.
 This acts as a periodic checkpoint mechanism for the progress of an activity.